digst/cloud/design.md

 # Executive Summary
 [Finalize for version 1.0]

-Operating model as an inter organisational agreement and in competition with public cloud providers.
+Operating model as an inter organisational agreement and in competition with public cloud providers and as supplement toi IaaS and SaaS.

 Principles: Continious service availabilty, Vendor Neutrality, Highly Scalable and Predictable Cost.

-DIGST shall in the role of Government Cloud Policy owner:
+DIGST shall in the role of GovCloud PaaS Policy owner:

 - In corporation with SIT establish a forum for service lifecycle decisions on the platform and toolchain, and continously publish an update feature catalogue (6.1.1).
 - In corporation with SIT provide access to guides, training and courses for existing and prospective users of the GovCloud on using the platform and toolchain in accordance with the Federated Digital Architecture (6.3)

-SIT shall in the role of Government Cloud provider:
+SIT shall in the role of GovCloud PaaS provider:

 - Establish an PaaS operating model for GovCloud with suporting processes that includes 24/7 support on operation, rolling updates of platform and application servicemonitoring (6.1)
 - Operate a GovClud using MapR, Kubernetes, Docker and KrakenD on premise (6.6, 6.7)